-Developing homes which are fit for the future is vital for creating vibrant city economies, as well as promoting well-being and good quality of life for urban populations.
+Developing homes fit for the future is vital for the creation of vibrant city economies, as well as the promotion of wellbeing and good quality of life for urban populations.
 Standards for housing are significant as they can facilitate integrated solutions, provide market consistency and drive a range of outcomes for homes.

-Join us for PlanTech breakfast ‘Show and Tell’, to learn how some of the most innovative digital planning projects are developing, how they are overcoming common barriers, and where they are likely to have the most impact in your work.
-A webinar option will be available too, click the appropriate ticket when registering.
+Join us for the third and final PlanTech breakfast ‘Show and Tell’ of 2019, to learn how some of the most innovative digital planning projects are developing, how they are overcoming common barriers, and where they are likely to have the most impact in your work.